 "This post may contain affiliate links.
 If you decide to make a purchase through these links, I earn a small commission at no cost to you.
 I do not promote anything I do not believe in or stand behind."

 Friendships are one of the most precious blessings you can have in your life.
-There are many types of friendships found in the Bible.
+There are many examples of friendships found in the Bible.
 These are two of my favorites.

 David and Jonathan